angeltee123/Tattooshop/READMe.md

 ## $api->bind_result(&$statement, $types, $params)
 Binds variables to the given prepared statement.
-Returns an array of all the bound variables, false on failure.
+Returns an array of all the bound variables on success, false on failure.
 ```php
 $query = $api->select();
 $query = $api->params($query, array('column1', 'column2', 'column3'));